Rippling across the equator for nearly 5000km, Indonesia encompasses more than 17,000 islands.

 Barbados belongs to the Windward Islands, sitting east of the main Caribbean chain and about 220 miles north of Venezuela.
 Famous for its laid-back atmosphere, clear blue water and white sand beaches, it also has some of the most consistent surf in the Caribbean.

-Our surfing resort is located on the south coast of Barbados close to nightlife, supermarkets, shopping and health clinics.
+Surfer's Point is located on the south coast of Barbados close to nightlife, supermarkets, shopping and health clinics.
 The south coast is beginner friendly with numerous surf breaks, including Freights, South Point, Surfers Point and many more.
-We offer two resorts in the south of the island including Surfers Point and Coral House.